DMills27/climate-adapt-app/README.md

 Our platform is free to use for individuals.
 Revenue and sustainability will be achieved through:

 * **Institutional Licensing**: Organizations (e.g., development agencies, universities, local governments) can license private versions of the platform with analytics dashboards, training materials, and integration with their internal systems.
-* **Donor and Grant Funding**: We will actively seek funding through climate resilience, food security, and open knowledge grants—such as those offered by FAO, the Green Climate Fund, and Mozilla.
 * **Marketplace (Future Phase)**: In the long term, we may host a vetted, peer-rated marketplace of materials, kits, and services (e.g., seed exchanges, recycled irrigation systems, tool libraries) where local vendors can connect with growers.
 * **Premium Support or Custom Deployments**: For organizations seeking tailored deployments (e.g., in refugee camps, remote villages), we will offer consulting and technical services.